Sanderand/angular-drag-bounce/README.md

 1. performance improvements
 2. better collision detections and handling
 3. publish on npm
+4. use renderer(2) for dom manipulations
+5. use @directive instead of @component

 You're more than welcome to create a pull request!